TITLE PEDIGREE: Missouri Southern tops Central Missouri 18-16 in MIAA championship

 "Proud of our guys and how we competed and fought our way back to be in the championship after losing the first game," he said.
 "We're in the best spot possible right now.
 Especially, losing that game puts a chip on our shoulder.
 It's a good team and I'd love to see them again."

 The teams could cross paths once again if they both win their regional titles next weekend.
-That would make them meet in the Super Regional in two weeks.
+That would make them meet in the super regional in two weeks.
+The winner advances to the championship finals June 1-8 in Cary, North Carolina.